-The average of the District's instructional facilities is over 75 years of age.
+The average of the District's instructional facilities is over 88 years of age.
 The age of each school is included in the Statistical Section.
-Capital improvement needs have been estimated at approximately \$400 million.
+Capital improvement needs have been estimated at approximately \$350 million.
 In August 2010, the District gained approval of a \$155 million no-tax bond to repair and upgrade facilities.
-The renovations include envelope work (roofs, masonry, and windows), interior modifications and renovations of classrooms, restrooms, auditoriums, computer labs, science labs, kitchens, Pre-K, security, ADA, electrical systems and exterior improvements to playgrounds, parking lots and athletic fields.
-All projects funded by the bond issue are complete as of June 30 2016.
+The renovations included envelope work (roofs, masonry, and windows), interior modifications and renovations of classrooms, restrooms, auditoriums, computer labs, science labs, kitchens, Pre-K, security, ADA, electrical systems and exterior improvements to playgrounds, parking lots and athletic fields.
+All projects funded by the bond issue were complete as of June 30 2016.

-The Board currently supervises the operation of 77 schools and programs, including 45 elementary schools, 9 middle schools, 14 high schools and 9 special or alternative programs in the District, with an average daily enrollment of over 20,000 preschool-12th grade students.
+The Board currently supervises the operation of 71 schools and programs, including 42 elementary schools, 8 middle schools, 12 high schools and 9 special or alternative programs in the District, with an average daily enrollment of over 19,000 preschool-12th grade students.
 The District will continue to invest in repairs, renovations, improvements and additions as needed to provide safe, well-functioning environments for learning.
 In fiscal year 2012-2013, as part of an effort to reduce expenses, the District closed two schools.
 No schools were closed in 2013-14, one was closed in 2014-15, one in 2015-16, and two at the end of 2016-17.
-The District continues to review facilities and provide recommendations to repurpose or consolidate schools
+After more than a year of discussion and careful consideration, the Board of Education of the City of St. Louis voted on January 12, 2021, to close seven schools in the Saint Louis Public School (SLPS) district and reassign Carnahan from a high school to a middle school at the end of June 2021.
+Administrators say the action will allow the District to reallocate staff and resources to provide a more supportive, engaging and equitable educational experience for all students.
+The District continues to review facilities and provide recommendations to repurpose or consolidate schools.